Will-Helliwell/CV/README.md

 #### Makers Academy (November 20 to March 21)

-- Recently completed the fully remote and highly selective London Coding Bootcamp with a focus on code quality, TDD and OOP principles.
-Used BDD as a methodology to gather requirements and implement user stories projects as a team.<br>
-- Daily pairing required excellent communication, collaboration and feedback.
-Used my interpersonal skills from retail to help improve workflow on team projects, aided by tools like Github and Trello.<br>
-- Gave and received constructive feedback during weekly reviews of coursemates’ code. <br>
-- Volunteered as a mentor to help later students improve by giving technical and pastoral help.

 Technologies and practices covered:
 - Object Oriented Programming
 - Testing and TDD (Rspec, Capybara, Jasmine, Cypress)